sinorga/MuranoCLI/README.markdown

 ### Windows Install

-The MrMurano gem will install on Windows.
+The MuranoCLI gem will install on Windows.
 There is also a single Windows binary Setup installer available in [releases](https://github.com/exosite/MuranoCLI/releases)

 If you do not already use Ruby on Windows, then you should use the binary